simonewebdesign/homebrew-tap/README.md

     brew upgrade elm-new

-For other ways to install [`elm-new`](https://github.com/simonewebdesign/elm-new), [see here](https://github.com/simonewebdesign/elm-new#installation).

 ---

-At the moment, [`elm-new`](https://github.com/simonewebdesign/elm-new) is the only formula available in this tap.
-Hopefully there will be more in the future.

-If there were other formulas to install, this would be the generic shell command to run:
+This is the generic shell command to run in order to install any formula from this tap:

     brew install simonewebdesign/tap/<formula>